Dacili/Nswag-client-generation-with-Swagger/README.md

 9. You can extract this command in package.json under scripts like this:
 "updateClient": "nswag run /runtime:NetCore21",   and then to call it in cmd like: npm run updateClient

-10. If you have multiple backends, you will need multiple generated client apis.
+10. If you have **multiple backends**, you will need multiple generated client apis.
 Copy nswag.json, rename it to some_name.nswag (notice the extension), in our case:  nswagNewOne.nswag
 Update the nswag.json according to the new backend.
 And run it with cmd:  nswag run **nswagNewOne.nswag** /runtime:NetCore21